- Admissions

 Latest Athletics News

-- Monette & Guevara Mateo Earn MASCAC Weekly HonorsFitchburg, Mass. – Fitchburg State Men’s Indoor Track senior Cameron Monette (Winchendon, MA) was recently named Massachusetts State Collegiate Athletic Conference (MASCAC) Men’s Indoor Track Field Athlete of the Week, while freshman Paulino Guevara Mateo (Cambridge, MA) was selected MASCAC Men’s Indoor Track Rookie of the week as announced by the conference office on Tuesday.
+- Monette & Guevara Mateo Collect MASCAC Weekly HonorsFitchburg, Mass. – Fitchburg State Men’s Indoor Track senior Cameron Monette (Winchendon, MA) was recently named Massachusetts State Collegiate Athletic Conference (MASCAC) Men’s Indoor Track Field Athlete of the Week, while freshman Paulino Guevara Mateo (Cambridge, MA) was selected MASCAC Men’s Indoor Track Rookie of the week as announced by the conference office on Tuesday.